beakerbrowser/unwalled.garden/README.md

 ## Potential future schemas

- - **Website Redirect Notices.** A suggested redirect from one site to another.
+ - **Redirect Notices.** A suggested redirect from one site to another.
 Useful for when a site's private key has been lost.
 Let's you suggest the correct place to go instead.